 So, curb your enthusiasm!
 Enjoy the fresh air, the unbelievable scenery to your right (and everywhere) and count your lucky stars you are alive at this very moment.
 It’s a special place, so why rush it?
 Save your muscle glycogen and be the power athlete on the climbs much later when it’s just you and gravity having a tussle.
 You know who always wins anyway.

-His Salomon teammate Landie Greyling agrees: “Start eating early, after about 45 minutes, when your body can still digest easily, even if you just take little bites at a time to keep your energy levels constant.
+Landie agrees: “Start eating early, after about 45 minutes, when your body can still digest easily, even if you just take little bites at a time to keep your energy levels constant.
 Unfortunately there is no little man on your shoulder to warn you that you will bonk, so you have to take the necessary precautions.”

 Some people set a regular interval alarm on their wrist watch to remind them, while others use their internal biological clock to eat when the terrain allows.
 Trial both of these in your longer training runs if you haven’t already done so naturally.